How to really defer updates in Windows 10 and 11 (step by step)

 So if you delay these updates for four days, you'll only receive quality updates.

-14. Click on the Apply button in the bottom right corner of the window.
+- Click on Apply in the bottom right corner of the window.

-1. Right-click on the start menu button > Run.
+- Right-click on the Windows start menu button.

-4. When the “User Account Control” window appears, you click Yes.
-If you're not using an administrator account (which you shouldn't use for daily use anyway), you first need to enter the administrator password and then click on Yes.
+- When the 'User Account Control' window appears, you click Yes.
+Depending on your settings, you might need to enter an administrator password first and then click Yes.

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsUpdate\UX\Settings

-6. In the right section, you right-click on an empty space > New > DWORD (32-bit) Value.
+- In the right section, you right-click on an empty space.

 You may be wondering why four days.